JamyJones/Pastebin/paste.md

   ]
 }
 ```
-- **Inbounds**: This section defines how the V2Ray server listens for incoming connections.
+- **Inbounds**: This section defines how V2Ray receives traffic.
 In this case, it listens on port 1080 using the SOCKS protocol.
-- **Outbounds**: This section specifies how the server sends data out.
-Here, it uses the VMess protocol to connect to a specified server address and port.
+- **Outbounds**: This section specifies how V2Ray sends traffic.
+Here, it uses the VMess protocol to connect to a remote server.
-- **UUID**: This is a unique identifier for the user, which is essential for authentication.
+- **UUID**: This is a unique identifier for the user, ensuring secure authentication.

 ## References:
 ## https://www.v2ray.com/